AlexTISYoung/snipar/docs/tutorial.rst

 Inferring IBD between siblings
 ------------------------------

 The first step is to infer the identity-by-descent segments shared between siblings.
 SNIPar contains a script, ibd.py, that employs a Hidden Markov Model (HMM) to infer the IBD segments for the sibling pairs.
-(The genotyping error probability will be inferred from parent-offspring pairs when available; alternatively, a genotyping error probability can be provided using the --p_error option.)
-To infer the IBD segments from the genotype data in example/sample.bed, use the following command
+The per-SNP genotyping error probability will be inferred from parent-offspring pairs when available;
+alternatively, a genotyping error probability can be provided using the --p_error option.
+By default, SNPs with genotyping error probabilities greater than 0.01 will be filtered out, but this threshold can be changed with the --max_error argument.
+To infer the IBD segments from the genotype data in example/sample.bed,use the following command

     ``python ibd.py example/sample --king example/sample.king.kin0 --agesex example/sample.agesex --map example/sample.genetic_map.txt --outprefix example/ --threads 4``

 This will output the IBD segments to a gzipped text file example/chr_1.ibd.segments.gz.
 The *--king* argument requires the address of the relations (parent-offspring, sibling) inferred by KING by using the --related command, and the *--agesex* argument requires the address of a white-space separated text file with columns 'FID' (family ID), 'IID'
 (individual ID), 'age', 'sex' (coded as 'M' for male and 'F' for female).
-It is necessary to provide the genetic map positions in centiMorgans (cM) of the SNPs: the *--map* argument allows the user to specify a genetic map (in the same format as used by SHAPEIT: https://mathgen.stats.ox.ac.uk/genetics_software/shapeit/shapeit.html#formats); otherwise, the script can use the genetic map positions (in cM) provided by the bim file.
-The *--threads* argument controls the number of threads used for computation.
+If no genetic map is provided, either using the *--map* argument or in the .bim file, then the script will use the deCODE sex-averaged map on Hg19 coordinates (Halldorsson, Bjarni V., et al. "Characterizing mutagenic effects of recombination through a sequence-level genetic map."
+Science 363.6425 (2019).), which is stored in SNIPar/decode_map/.
+The *--map* argument allows the user to specify a genetic map in the same format as used by SHAPEIT: https://mathgen.stats.ox.ac.uk/genetics_software/shapeit/shapeit.html#formats).

 If the user has a pedigree file with columns FID (family ID), IID (individual ID), FATHER_ID (father ID), MOTHER_ID (mother ID), they can input that instead of the *--king* and *--agesex* arguments.
 Missing IDs in the pedigree are denoted by 0.
 Siblings are inferred